ShaniStaretz-ai/python-Threads-Lec1-29-JUN-25/README.md

             print(threading.current_thread().name, counter)
             counter += 1
   ```
-  * when the function is completed, it releases the lock, for the other usage
+  * when the function is completed, it releases the lock for the other usage
 * ThreadPoolExecutor= is an executor manage all threads from the resource pool :
-* with **submit** function, the executor assigns the data (each parameter) for the function according to it's requirements.
+* with **submit** function, the executor assigns the data (each parameter) for the function according to its requirements.
   * it schedules each task.
   * it manually submits one task at a time.
   * it returns a Future object immediately.